nicholas-ewasiuk/tac-toe/README.md

 Navigate to `http://localhost:1234/` to explore the deployed application.

 ## Playing the game
-*Some issues with the wallet-adapter and deploying a live site, so need to deploy locally for now.

 Connect a wallet.
 Can create one using <a href=https://phantom.app>phantom.app</a> .